BlueWaves-afk/vigia-amazon/README.md

 ## Executive Summary

-VIGIA IDE is a road-infrastructure intelligence platform that combines on-device hazard detection, serverless verification, and a tamper-evident ledger.
+VIGIA IDE is a road-infrastructure intelligence platform that combines on-device hazard detection, agentic verification, and a tamper-evident ledger.
 It presents hazards, routes, and zone compliance through an IDE-like workflow to support faster planning, monitoring, and response.

 **Key Innovation**: Complete DePIN (Decentralized Physical Infrastructure Network) platform combining edge AI inference, agentic verification, and tamper-evident ledger technology for trustworthy infrastructure monitoring at near-zero operational cost.